ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Framework Overview

-We implement a reward function that reflects human preferences by prioritizing associations that appear more frequently in human responses.
-Specifically, we compute the Spearman rank correlation between the model’s predicted rankings and the ground-truth ranks from SWOW to determine the reward.
-This reward signal guides policy updates via Proximal Policy Optimization (PPO), encouraging the model to produce association rankings that better align with human judgments\footnote{Initially, we conducted preliminary experiments with multiple task formats to determine the most effective design for PPO training.
-See details in {\aref{appendix:ppo_task_formats}} and {\aref{apdx:sec:experiment_settings}}}.
+\paragraph{Proximal Policy Optimization (PPO) Training} The second approach leverages the observation that some associations are produced more frequently than others in human word association data (e.g., \textit{nation} is more frequent than \textit{farm}).
+We use reinforcement learning with PPO \citep{schulman2017proximal} to train models to rank associated words according to their frequency, framing the task as a ranking problem.
+Given a cue word $c$ and its randomized associated words $\mathbf{w} = \langle w_1, w_2, \ldots, w_n \rangle$, the model predicts a list ranking $\mathbf{r^{\prime}} = \langle r^{\prime}_1, r^{\prime}_2, \ldots, r^{\prime}_n \rangle$ to match the ground-truth ranking $\mathbf{r} = \langle r_1, r_2, \ldots, r_n \rangle$, where $r_i$ indicates word $w_i$'s empirical rank based on human association frequency in SWOW.
+To reflect these human preferences, we use the Spearman rank correlation between $\mathbf{r^{\prime}}$ and $\mathbf{r}$ to determine the reward.
+This reward signal guides policy updates via PPO, encouraging the model to produce association rankings that better align with human preferences.\footnote{Initially, we conducted preliminary experiments with multiple task formats to determine the most effective design for PPO training.
+See details in {\aref{appendix:ppo_task_formats}} and {\ref{apdx:sec:experiment_settings}}.}